maglub/rpi-sous-vide/README.md

 Start the three programs:

-* bin/input (sends output to /var/lib/rpi-sous-vide/tmp/temperature)
+* bin/input (symlinked to the input of choice in input-available. sends output to /var/lib/rpi-sous-vide/tmp/temperature)
-* bin/pid   (input from /var/lib/rpi-sous-vide/tmp/{temperature, setpoint}, output to /var/lib/rpi-sous-vide/tmp/heaterDuty)
+* bin/control (symlinked to the control program of choice in control-available. input from /var/lib/rpi-sous-vide/tmp/{temperature, setpoint}, output to /var/lib/rpi-sous-vide/tmp/heaterDuty)
-* bin/heaterDuty (input from /var/lib/rpi-sous-vide/tmp/heaterDuty)
+* bin/output (symlinked to the output program of choice in output-available. input from /var/lib/rpi-sous-vide/tmp/heaterDuty)

 # References